sparkflows/sparkflows-docs/docs/tutorials/reading-writing/writing-csv.rst

    :alt: readwrite
    :width: 80%

-Once the workflow executed successfully the csv file will be saved to specified location
+Once the workflow is executed successfully, the CSV File will be saved to specified location

 .. figure:: ../../_assets/user-guide/read-write/6.png
    :alt: readwrite